Network Device Vendor Management in rConfig V8

 - Select the desired vendor from the filter dropdown

 The device list updates to show only devices from that manufacturer, enabling vendor-focused operations and analysis.
+You can also see the same list directly from the Vendors page, in the Devices column for that vendor’s row.

 Use Cases and Practical Applications